-The research degrees offered by the School of Social Work are:
+Postgraduate Research in the School of Social Work

-The School also offers a taught programme of postgraduate study which offers a sound grounding in research methods training.
-This is particularly suitable for those needing to develop these skills to progress to PhD research:
+Our PhD programme in Social Work offers PGR students the opportunity to conduct independent research and receive advanced training in research skills.
+The School also offers a taught year long programme of postgraduate study, the Master of Research in Social Science Research Methods (Social Work and Social Policy).
+This offers a sound grounding in research methods training and is particularly suitable for those needing to develop these skills to progress to PhD research.